 - Facilitating partnerships and capacity building

-The Speak Out is an intergenerational community gathering, open to all, providing a safe space of solidarity for local people, to collectively address race inequality and the structures that perpetuate it.
+Our quarterly forum meetings are intergenerational community gatherings, open to all, providing a safe space of solidarity for local people, to collectively address race inequality and the structures that perpetuate it.

-We meet once a quarter for food, performance and open and reflective discussion, to produce provocation papers that amplify the community voice in local decision-making.
+We meet once a quarter for open and reflective discussion, to generate community responses that amplify the community voice in local decision-making.

 Fair Futures: How Fair (2017)